WHAT IS PARKINSON'S

 The average age of diagnosis is 65 years.
 Younger people are also diagnosed with Parkinson’s and this is called Young Onset Parkinson’s.
 Around 20% of people living with Parkinson's are of working age.

 People with Parkinson's don't have enough of the chemical dopamine because some of the cells that produce dopamine have died.

 It is not easy to diagnose Parkinson’s.
-There are no laboratory tests (such as a blood test or brain scan), so it is important that the diagnosis is made by a specialist, such as a neurologist based on clinical signs and symptoms.
+There are no laboratory tests (such as a blood test or brain scan).
+Often a diagnosis is made by a specialist, such as a neurologist based on clinical signs and symptoms.
 The specialist will examine for any physical signs of Parkinson’s and take a detailed history of symptoms.

-Currently there is no known cause of understanding of why a person develops Parkinson’s.
-There are many theories as to the causes and it is generally thought that multiple factors are responsible.
+We don't know why people get Parkinson's.
+There are many theories, and it is generally thought that multiple factors are responsible.
 Possible causes or contributing factors may include genetic changes, environment factors, oxidative stress or a combination of these.

 Through research, our understanding of the possible causes of Parkinson’s is increasing all of the time.